uoft-lgcu/lgcu.ca/health.md

 ## Benefits

-The GSU plan and the CUPE top-up plan together cover a wide variety of health care services.For a full list of benefits, review these summaries:
+The GSU plan and the CUPE top-up plan together cover a wide variety of health care services.
+For a full list of benefits, you can review these summaries:

 * [GSU plan brochure](http://www.ihaveaplan.ca/RTEContent/Document/EN/Brochure/Current_UTGSU.pdf)